-Why does my child wants to study abroad in the first place!?
+Why does my child want to study abroad in the first place!?
 There is a decent community college just close to our home!

 Kids who want to study abroad are usually ambitious, brave and open to new experiences.
 Sometimes staying in their hometown is just not enough.
 That is awesome.
 The experience will probably be one of the best things ever – and your job is to help support it.
 Your kid will need all the support from home that they can get.